Constipation in Newborn

 Every mom has to deal with difficult moments when it comes to taking care of their little one.
 One such moment is when at home, and you notice your baby constipated for the very first time.
 What can be done when your baby is not old enough to eat solid foods and yet is suffering from newborn constipation?

 When babies get constipated, the right number of bowel movements does not take place, which is for babies upwards of three times a day.
-Constipation in babies is when they experience painful bowel movements, can be a large stool or small, drop-like stool, often dehydrated and hard.
+Newborn constipation occurs when newborns experience painful bowel movements that can be a large stool or small, drop-like stool, often dehydrated and hard.

 It is important to understand the reason your baby is crying so that you can do the best to help them.
 Some babies can get constipated from trying new foods.
 Some methods include changing the diet, using natural supplements or various therapies.
 They may experience some pain when trying to pass stool.

 Since your baby cannot tell you when they are feeling constipated, trying to figure it out is a guessing game.
 So, we have to go through as much evidence as we can to determine if constipation is truly the problem.
 A crying baby is an indication of constipation, as babies go through pain when constipated.
-Some sure-fire signs that indicate constipation in babies are :
+Some sure-fire signs that indicate infant constipation:

 ● Loss of appetite